djhmateer/hugo-quickstart/content/posts/30 longman homebrew pale ale.md

 [![pot](/images/2023-02-04/9.jpg "treatment")](/images/2023-02-04/9.jpg)

-I went with Ecuanot and Mosaic
+I went with Ekuanot and Mosaic for dry hopping

 [![pot](/images/2023-02-04/10.jpg "treatment")](/images/2023-02-04/10.jpg)

 Will add at the end of the ferment (otherwise it may be go crazy and foam up).
 For 48 hours max.
 Will use tights and a marble (steralised)

+## Conclusion

+Am amazing day learning about brewing by doing it.
+I'm quite excited about brewing this session beer, as it is a 'citrus' twist on the standard recipe.
+I'm also very excited about pushing the boundaries by experimenting with different styles of beer...next article!